Special Educational Needs

 Our Special Educational Needs (or SEN) Policy is based upon guidelines from the SEN Code of Practice 2014 published by the Department for Children Schools and Families.
 This can be found below or in the policies section of the website.
 Our aims are to ensure our provision is child centred and ensure we have early identification and assessment of SEN in order to provide an appropriately tailored curriculum, which is monitored carefully, alongside close liaison with parents and carers.

 Class teachers are responsible for differentiating for the needs of children with SEN. It is the role of the Director of Inclusion/SENCo to co-ordinate the provision of SEN and seek advice, where necessary, from those specialist support agencies, such as the Educational Psychologist.
-The Director of Inclusion/SENCo Tinuviel Machin-Short also links closely with the Governor responsible for Special Educational Needs Andrea Lancaster.
-You can contact the SENCo and the Special Educational Needs governor through the school office.
+The Director of Inclusion/SENCo is Tinuviel Machin-Short, Asst SENCo is Rachel Adlington, both link closely with the Governor responsible for Special Educational Needs Halima Hussain You can contact the SENCo and the Special Educational Needs governor through the school office.

 Speech & Language: